barbarer/py4e-int/_sources/01-intro/01-words-and-sentences.rst

 That is it, and unlike a dog, Python is already completely trained.
 When you say "try", Python will try every time you say it without fail.

+.. mchoice:: intro-words-mc-reserved
+  :practice: T
+  :multiple_answers:
+  :answer_a: number
+  :answer_b: class
+  :answer_c: pass
+  :answer_d: print
+  :answer_e: try
+  :correct: b,c,e
+  :feedback_a: Number is not a reserved word in python.
+  :feedback_b: The word class is used to create a new "class" or set of objects.
+  :feedback_c: Pass is a null operation - nothing happens when it is used, making it a great placeholder for incomplete functions.
+  :feedback_d: Print is a function in Python, but not a reserved word.
+  :feedback_e: Try allows you to test a block of code for errors.

+  Which of the following are reserved words?
+Select all that apply.

 We will learn these reserved words and how they are used in good time, but for now we will focus on the Python equivalent of "speak" (in human-to-dog language).
 The nice thing about telling Python to speak is